 My child also has tics and I am concerned about them accessing support with these at school.

 Tourettes Action are a fantastic source of support and information for people with tics.
 Their website includes lots of information for young people, parents and teachers that it would be helpful to reference and signpost school to.
-They can also be contacted for support and there is a local Kent representative who can give advice and make contact and work with schools if needed.
-There is also a Kent Support group for children and adults with tics disorders.
-More information and contact details can be accessed via their website:
+They can also be contacted for support and there are a number of online support groups.
+More information and contact details can be accessed via their website.

 There is also a tics disorders pathway within the Children and Young People’s Mental Health Service.
 On this pathway information, diagnostic assessments and behavioural interventions can be accessed.
-If you are interested in this support, then please make contact with the Single Point of Access to find out more.
+If you are interested in this support, then please make contact with the Single Point of Access (SPA) to find out more.
+The SPA can be contacted on 0800 011 3474.
+The office is open Mon-Fri 8am-8pm.

 My child is in a psychiatric unit in hospital currently and I am concerned about whether this is the right place for them and how they will access support in the community when they are discharged OR my child’s mental health is deteriorating and I am concerned that they may be admitted to a psychiatric unit.